-Dell has a long history of working with federal agencies, and it is committed to achieving working government security standards—including the requirements of, FIPS Publications 140/201, FISMA, and other information assurance processes.
-Dell uses technologies that comply with FIPS 140-2 to protect data and limit system access.
-It provides documentation to help agencies determine if products meet their unique security requirements, and assists agency efforts to perform Certification & Accreditation (C & A) of Dell Software solutions.
+We have a long history of working with federal agencies, and are committed to achieving working government security standards — including the requirements of FIPS Publications 140/201, FISMA, and other information assurance processes.
+We use technologies that comply with FIPS 140-2 to protect data and limit system access.
+It provides documentation to help agencies determine if products meet their unique security requirements, and assists agency efforts to perform Certification & Accreditation (C & A) of our solutions.

-Some of Dell’s products have received Federal Desktop Core Configuration (FDCC) certifications.
+Some of our products have received Federal Desktop Core Configuration (FDCC) certifications.
 Others are certified under the Cryptographic Algorithm Validation Program (CAVP).
-Additionally, Dell’s R&D organization uses NIST-certified Security Content Automation Protocol (SCAP) vulnerability scanning and certification technologies.
+Additionally, our R&D organization uses NIST - certified Security Content Automation Protocol (SCAP) vulnerability scanning and certification technologies.

 Compliance is an ongoing effort in a changing landscape.
 We commit to staying as current as possible with our certifications so that your organization can confidently leverage our solutions to save time and money across physical, virtual and cloud environments.

-In recognition and support of the “Electronic and Information Accessibility Standards” defined by Section 508 of the Rehabilitation Act, Dell publishes accessibility self-assessments of our products using Voluntary Product Accessibility Templates (VPATs).
-The VPAT criteria influence the product roadmaps, and Dell’s Research and Development teams update the VPATs for their products during each major release cycle to reflect accessibility improvements contained in the latest release.
+In recognition and support of the “Electronic and Information Accessibility Standards” defined by Section 508 of the Rehabilitation Act, we publish accessibility self-assessments of our products using Voluntary Product Accessibility Templates (VPATs).
+The VPAT criteria influence the product roadmaps, and our Research and Development teams update the VPATs for their products during each major release cycle to reflect accessibility improvements contained in the latest release.

-If the VPAT you seek is not listed below, please contact Dell to request it.
+Below you will find VPATs for our software solutions.
+If the software VPAT you seek is not listed below, please contact us.

 Homeland Security Presidential Directive 12, or HSPD-12, was issued by President George W. Bush in August of 2004.
 HSPD-12 calls for common identification standards for federal employees and contractors.